Post-Sales Organizations are Broken

 The hand off from one department to the next creates gaps between expectations set and how they are met.

-Are post-sales team working towards the same goals?
+Are post-sales teams working towards the same goals?

 Good communication is key, common goals and objectives are imperative.
 Distinct organizations may be motivated to achieve different and possibly conflicting outcomes.